Pyrsos/qmul_mlflow/README.md

 # MLflow workshop

-This repository contains the material from a workshop presentation of MLflow at QMUL (July 2020)
+This repository contains the material for a workshop presentation of MLflow at QMUL (July 2020)

 # Guide